jgmaz/WhatATheme/resume.md

 I started my research career with <a href="https://www.wlu.ca/academics/faculties/faculty-of-science/faculty-profiles/bruce-mckay/index.html" target="_blank">Bruce McKay</a> at Wilfrid Laurier University where I completed my BSc and MSc theses.
 Here, I investigated the effects of the abused solvent toluene on various aspects of neural function.
 I was involved in a number of projects, including:

-* Designing, collecting, and analysing (SPSS, Excel) data for a <a href="https://www.sciencedirect.com/science/article/abs/pii/S0304394013010835" target="_blank">patch clamp electrophysiology experiment</a>, an <a href="https://www.sciencedirect.com/science/article/abs/pii/S0892036212000542" target="_blank">extracellular electrophysiology experiment</a>, and a <a href="https://journals.lww.com/behaviouralpharm/Abstract/2012/10000/Binge_inhalation_of_toluene_vapor_produces.4.aspx" target="_blank">behavioural experiment</a> in rats.
+* Designing, collecting, analysing, and interpreting (SPSS, Excel) data for a <a href="https://www.sciencedirect.com/science/article/abs/pii/S0304394013010835" target="_blank">patch clamp electrophysiology experiment</a>, an <a href="https://www.sciencedirect.com/science/article/abs/pii/S0892036212000542" target="_blank">extracellular electrophysiology experiment</a>, and a <a href="https://journals.lww.com/behaviouralpharm/Abstract/2012/10000/Binge_inhalation_of_toluene_vapor_produces.4.aspx" target="_blank">behavioural experiment</a> in rats.

 * Assisting tissue processing for an <a href="https://www.sciencedirect.com/science/article/abs/pii/S0892036211002066" target="_blank">immediate early gene histology experiment</a>.